sdelamo/sergiodelamo.com/posts/safri-micronaut-corporate-sponsor.md

 > Micronaut is an important part in our projects and contributes immensely to our productivity and success.
 For this reason, and because we inherently like to give back to the open source communities, we decided to do the same for Micronaut.

-Many thanks to [SAFRI.NET](https://www.safri.net) for their support of the Micronaut Framework and everyone, myself included, involved with it.
+Many thanks to [SAFRI.NET](https://www.safri.net) for their support of the Micronaut framework and everyone, myself included, involved with it.